Crawl Space & Foundation Repair in Knoxville, TN

 Depending on the kind of foundation your Knoxville home has—slab, basement, or crawl space—there are multiple foundation repair solutions to choose from.
 For slab foundations, polyurethane foam can be injected under the slab to lift the foundation back into place.
 Another option would be to use slab piers, which are driven deep into the ground so that your foundation is supported by load-bearing soil.
 Helical piers or push piers also can be used to permanently stabilize settling foundations and help lift them back towards their original positions.

 As for basements and crawl spaces, wall braces and wall anchors make it so you don’t have to replace your damaged foundation.
 Not only do these solutions get rid of the problem, but they also strengthen your Knoxville home’s foundation, leaving it healthier than ever.

-Concrete Lifting in Knoxville
+Concrete Lifting Repair in Knoxville, TN

 Expansive soils retain water easily and expand when saturated.
 However, the more it’s able to expand, the more it shrinks once all the moisture dries up.
 This constant shrinking and expanding displaces the upper layer of the soil, which is supposed to hold up your concrete.
 Because there’s now a gap under the concrete, there’s nothing holding up the slab, so it settles.
 Concrete settling doesn’t just ruin the way your Knoxville property looks, it is also dangerous: Walking on an uneven surface puts you at risk of injury.